King 810: Memoirs of a Murderer and Midwest Monsters 2 (2013–2015)

-They released the music video for their first single, "Killem All", on March 31, 2014.
-The song was later used to promote their debut release via Roadrunner Records, Proem.
+They released the music video for their first single, "Killem All", on March 31, 2014, which contained graphic violence and real-life footage of people getting shot and killed.
+It was falsely removed from their YouTube page due to "hate speech".
+The music video was reinstated in 2018 and removed again in 2019.
+The song and graphic music video was used to promote their debut release via Roadrunner Records, Proem.
 In May, the band performed at Rock on the Range 2014 at Columbus Crew Stadium.
 The band released their second EP titled Proem on June 9 after streaming it online.
 They also joined the Mayhem Festival tour of 2014 from June to August with headliners Avenged Sevenfold and Korn.

 The band initially intended to perform at Download Festival in June 2014, making this their debut UK performance, but had to cancel when members David Gunn and Eugene Gill were arrested in Detroit Metro Airport in June for assault with intent to do great bodily harm, in a case that dates back to October 2013.
 The charge against Gunn was later dropped, but Gill had to appear in court for assault with intent to do great bodily harm less than murder.
 In July, along with the release of their second single "Fat Around the Heart", which was promoted with a music video, they announced their debut studio album, which would be titled Memoirs of a Murderer and would be released on August 18 digitally and a day later physically.
 The album was their first to enter the charts; number 18 on Billboard's Top Hard Rock Albums and number eight on the Top Heatseekers.